alicegetmanchuk/alicegetmanchuk.github.io/posts.md

 position: 4
 ---

-This is where I might have more posts...
+Due to my curious nature, I always have more questions than answers.
+Here, I plan to investigate a variety of topics that I've been curious about and post about what I find.